diegesisandmimesis/dataTypes/README.md

   ``query(v)``

   Returns the data records stored at the given location.
+Argument can be a single point or a bounding rectangle.

   The return value will be a list containing all matching records on success, an empty list if no records match, or ``nil`` on error.